maxilian/sre-jenkins-chef/pipeline-instruction.md

     ```
     docker service ls
     ```
+5. After database is running then we will make new table to store voting result.
+Run this command from node manager
+    ```
+    docker exec "$(docker ps -q -f name=store)" psql -U postgres -c \
+    "CREATE TABLE IF NOT EXISTS votes (id integer CONSTRAINT pk_id_votes PRIMARY KEY, vote varchar(10), ts TIMESTAMP WITHOUT TIME ZONE);"
+    ```
-5. Some container may need to be manually removed (or even can be wrote into jenkinsfile) because cached file is still exist.
+6. Some container may need to be manually removed (or even can be wrote into jenkinsfile) because cached file is still exist.